A statistical study of the metallicity of core-collapse supernovae based on VLT/MUSE integral-field-unit spectroscopy

-In this work, we studied the metallicity of CCSNe based on a large and unbiased sample with IFU observations.
+In this work, we studied the metallicity of CCSNe based on a large and minimally biased sample with IFU observations.
 We carefully selected nearby CCSNe with archival VLT/MUSE data by considering the potential biases introduced by SN discovery and data availability.
-The final sample contains 209 CCSNe at a redshift of $z \leq$ 0.02 discovered by (quasi-) untargeted SN searches, covering the main CCSN types of II (with unknown subtypes), IIP, IIn, IIb, Ib and Ic.
+The final sample contains 166 CCSNe at a redshift of $z \leq$ 0.02 discovered by untargeted SN searches, covering the main CCSN types of II(P), IIn, IIb, Ib and Ic.
 Such a sample is representative of the SN population in the local Universe and is to date the largest sample for SN metallicity studies based on IFU observations.

 For each SN host galaxy, we derived the spatially-resolved metallicity map with the strong-line method and estimated the SN metallicity with the galaxy metallicity gradient.
-The derived metallicities range from 12 + log(O/H) = 8.1 to 8.7 dex; for different SN types, the mean and median values are typically 8.4--8.5~dex, and the standard deviations are typically 0.12--0.16 dex.
+The derived metallicities range from 12 + log(O/H) = 8.1 to 8.7 dex; for different SN types, the mean and median values are typically 8.4--8.5~dex, and the standard deviations are typically 0.17--0.20 dex.

 With a random resampling experiment and a KS test, we show that there is no significant metallicity difference among the analyzed SN types.
 They can all be considered as being drawn randomly from the same reference distribution.
-With our large sample, the uncertainty caused by the stochastic sampling effect is narrowed down to $\sim$0.05~dex, and the metallicity distributions of different SN types are all consistent within 3$\sigma$ uncertainties.
+With our large sample, the uncertainty caused by the stochastic sampling effect is narrowed down to $\sim$0.05~dex, and the metallicity distributions of different SN types are all consistent within $\sim$1$\sigma$ uncertainties.